dbp/website/drafts/how-to-prove-a-compiler-fully-abstract.md

   end.
 ```

-We can prove a basic compiler correctness result for this (for more detail on
+We can prove a basic (_whole programs_) compiler correctness result for this
-this type of result, see [this
+(for more detail on this type of result, see [this
 post](/essays/2018-01-16-how-to-prove-a-compiler-correct.html)), where first we
 prove a general `step` lemma and then use that to prove correctness (note: the
 `hint` and `hint_rewrite` tactics are from an experimental
 [literatecoq](https://github.com/dbp/literatecoq) library that adds support for
-proof-local hinting, as I think it may lead to proofs that are both relatively
+proof-local hinting, which some might think is a hack but I think makes the
-readable but also maintainable).
+proofs much more readable/maintainable).

 ```coq
 Lemma eval_step : forall a : Expr, forall s : list Z, forall xs : list Op,